muhme/joomla-branches-tester/README.md

 The script can be parameterised with arguments, all of which are optional:
 1. The version number, e.g. `52`, defaults to all,
 2. The used database and database driver, e.g. `pgsql`, defaults to MariaDB with MySQLi driver and
-3. To forces a fresh build with `no-cache`, defaults to build from cache.
+3. To force a fresh build with `no-cache`, defaults to build from cache.

 :point_right: The script can run without `sudo`, but depending on the platform, it may ask you to enter your user password for individual sudo actions.